tentone/go-fileserver/README.md

 ### Data storage

-- Data is stored as files, using the UUID identifier as file name and the correct file format extension.
+- Data is stored as files, using the UUID identifier (lowercase) as file name and the correct file format extension (lowercase).
+- Files are organized in library folders, each library should contains a different type of data (images, videos, documents, etc).
 - The platform relies on the filesystem to index and access all data quickly.